Testing for Lead in K-12 School Drinking Water

 The issue of lead in school drinking water has received a lot of attention in recent years.
 This is because school-age children are among those particularly vulnerable to health and developmental problems after exposure to high levels of lead.

-With the passage of LD 153 (An Act to Strengthen Testing for Lead in School Drinking Water), the Maine Legislature has mandated that all schools in Maine test their drinking water for the presence of lead.
+With the passage of Maine Public Law 2019 Ch.
+158 (An Act to Strengthen Testing for Lead in School Drinking Water), the Maine Legislature has mandated that all K-12 schools in Maine test their drinking water for the presence of lead.
 The Drinking Water Program has coordinated the sampling effort and has used a federal grant to pay for the water sample analysis.
 Sampling took place during the 2021-2022 school year and was extended into the fall of 2022.
 To see school sampling results or see if a school has sampled click on the link below:

 For more information about the program and the health effects of lead, please refer to the reference documents below.
-If you have specific questions about the program you can contact the Drinking Water Program at 207-287-2070.
-You can also visit Maine’s Childhood Lead Poisoning website, or call the Division of Environmental and Community Health at (866) 292-3474.
+If you have specific questions about the program you can contact the Drinking Water Program at (207) 287-2070.
+You can also visit the Maine CDC’s Childhood Lead Poisoning website, or call the Division of Environmental and Community Health at (866) 292-3474.

 - A Guide to Lead Testing in Maine Schools (PDF)

 - SP 40 LD 153 An Act To Strengthen Testing for Lead in School Drinking Water (PDF)

 - Lead Testing In School Drinking Water Rule, 10-144 CMR Ch 234

 - FAQ: Lead in Schools (PDF)